Full-thickness rotator cuff tear

 - description of tendon retraction e.g. Patte classification

 - tear pattern – crescent shape, longitudinal (L-shape / U-shape), massive

 - muscular atrophy assessed with the tangent sign or scapular ratio

 - description and grading of fatty degeneration using the Goutallier classification

 Treatment and prognosis

-In full-thickness tears, surgical surgery will be indicated in many patients and the type of surgery will depend on the tear pattern, muscle atrophy and or fatty replacement of the cuff muscles, as well as co-existing injuries such as biceps tendon tears or instability, labral tears, glenohumeral arthritis, glenohumeral instability and acromioclavicular joint disease.
-In addition tendon delamination has a negative effect on tendon quality and treatment outcome 1,2,5.
+In full-thickness tears, surgery is indicated in many patients.
+The type of surgery depends on the tear pattern, presence of muscle atrophy and/or fatty replacement of the rotator cuff muscles, as well as co-existing injuries such as biceps tendon tears or instability, labral tears, glenohumeral arthritis, glenohumeral instability and acromioclavicular joint disease.
+In addition, tendon delamination has a negative effect on tendon quality and treatment outcome 1,2,5.

-Crescent-shaped tears can be repaired with end-to-bone repair 2, longitudinal tears can be repaired with margin convergence and massive tears need more sophisticated treatment as interval slides or partial repair.
+Crescent-shaped tears can be repaired with end-to-bone repair 2 and longitudinal tears can be repaired with margin convergence, whereas massive tears require more sophisticated treatment, such as interval slides, or partial repair.